Hominum Corpus.

 At the end of internal debates crossed by above questionning and statements, my own concept of human existence fortunately provided me with its own answers : my catalogue's concerned works did not deserve to be discarded because of any prudish hypocrisies.
 Anyway, these do not cope easily with the fundamental freedoms that Art in its essence claims, when it intends to protect and promote a free vision.
 A free vision which seduces or disturbs.
 And for certain minds more enlightened and curious than others, which seduces precisely because of the challenges it sparks.

-In conclusion, I would add that these representations bet on the intelligence, the reflection and the quest for Universalism of those who watch them.
+I will conclude by stating that these representations rely on the intelligence, reflection, and quest for universalism of those who discover and view them.

 Because it seems to me that the vocation of art is to be a link.
 Art is a bridge.
 Art is otherness.
-Art is a hand reaching out to the other, not a clenched fist against the other.
+Art is a hand open to the other, not a clenched fist raised against the other.

-It is for that reason that any form of willingly labeled art, brandished like an identity flag by a community claiming to be impermeable and voluntarily excluding itself from the world by posture or ideology, is more akin to cultural sclerosis than to an art form to me.
-Of course, I take into account that in our world as it is, the violence of the rejection and the hostility shown by certain human groups towards others, because of what the latter are by nature -and not by choice-, inevitably leads to communitarianism.
-Then for many, the latter becomes in this case the ultimate bulwark against discrimination, insult and threat.
-A haven that provides the necessary mutual aid to survive and not sink.
-But one must try and find the strength and wisdom to overcome these divisions, because they are only the stigmata of absurd ideologies, illegitimate human flaws and meaningless separatist impasses.
-Art’s vocation is to be exhibited, by everyone and in front of everyone.
-That creates an obligation for an artist to expose oneself accordingly, thus helping to break down barriers.
-Not to consolidate existing ones or create new ones.
+It is for this reason that any form of art labeled and claiming to be such, waved like a flag of identity by a community declaring itself impervious and voluntarily excluding itself from the world through posture or ideology, is more akin to cultural sclerosis than to an art form, in my opinion.
+Of course, it does not escape me that in our world today, as it is, the violence of rejection and hostility shown by certain human groups towards others, because of what the latter are intrinsically not by political, philosophical, cultural or religious choice but simply by their deep innate nature, inevitably leads to exclusive communitarianism.
+Because for many, this then becomes the only and ultimate bulwark against discrimination, insult, threat.
+A haven that provides the mutual aid necessary to survive and not sink.
+But we must have the perspective, the strength and the wisdom to want to overcome these divisions, because they are only the stigmata of separatist dead ends that are ideologically absurd, humanly illegitimate and devoid of meaning.
+Art is made to be exposed, by all those who create it, and in front of everyone, forcing the artist to reveal himself accordingly.
+This unveiling must help break down barriers, certainly not consolidate existing ones, and even less erect new ones.

 And none of the gazes whose vocation is to celebrate this Beauty deserves to be disqualified.
 Trussed up.